Rule 14-510. Prosecution and appeals.

 (f) Appeal of a final Committee determination.

-(f)(1) Within 30 days after the date of a final, written determination of the Committee chair under (c), OPC may file a request for review by the Supreme Court seeking reversal or modification of the final determination of the Committee.
-Within 30 days after service by OPC of a final, written determination of the Committee chair under subsection (c), the respondent may file a request for review with the Supreme Court seeking reversal or modification of the final determination by the Committee.
+(f)(1) Within 30 days after service of a final, written determination of the Committee chair under subsection (e), the respondent or OPC may file a request for review by the Supreme Court seeking reversal or modification of the final determination of the Committee.
 A request for review under this subsection shall only be available in cases where exceptions have been filed under subsection (c).
 Dissemination of disciplinary information pursuant to Rules 14-504(b)(13) or 14-516 shall be automatically stayed during the period within which a request for review may be filed under this subsection.
 If a timely request for review is filed, the stay shall remain in place pending resolution by the Supreme Court unless the Court otherwise orders.

 (f)(3) A party requesting a transcription of the record below shall bear the costs.
-OPC will provide the Court with the transcript as transcribed by a court reporting service, together with an affidavit establishing the chain of custody of the record.
+The party obtaining the transcript shall file it with the Clerk of the Court, together with an affidavit establishing the chain of custody of the record.

 (f)(4) The Supreme Court shall conduct a review of the matter on the record.